mmikowski/powercss/README.md

 };
 ```

 We can now save the `pcss._ex001_.js` file.
-Next, we'll look at the
-results.
+Now let's review the results.

 ### What we have wrought
 When we [open][7] `pcss._ex001_.html` in a modern browser, we should